Architecture of Saudi Arabia: Vernacular architecture

 The characteristic of vernacular architecture is using the local resources, needs and material to build the house, therefore this kind of house reflect the local traditions, history, culture, environment and climate.
 Due to the climatic zone, the vernacular architecture will use different bioclimatic features and the benefit to using their features are having air ventilation, thermal comfort and suitable lighting in the building.

-In the past, aborigines use limestone as the main material to built their house because limestone can be collected at local quarries in Najd.
+In the past, aborigines use limestone as the main material to build their house because limestone can be collected at local quarries in Najd.
 But in recent decades unfired mud-brick and wooden beams were the main building material used in Najd.
 The craftsman will apply the mud plaster paste to the wall with a wooden scraper and through wooden scraper moves across the wall to leave the parallel pattern.
 The bottom of the wall is made up with the four or five cut-limestone.
 Although unfired mud-brick has dominated Najdi architecture, the pillars of the house and mosques are usually built with stone.
 Because stone last longer and more resistant to corrosion than mud and wooden beams.
 The interior wall decoration of buildings for the wealth households is very delicate, the wall covered with geometric figures carved with plaster and flowers pressed with molds.

 The decorative motifs that were used on traditional building in Arabia were based on the use of mud reliefs.
 But across the land of Arabia, using color to painting the house only in Asir region.
 In order to personalize the residential building, people are encouraged to se the rich natural color pigments and plant colors in their surrounding landscapes in their dwelling units.